 Camp SJ is an opportunity to gather with NE MN Synod congregations to be in community to play together, build relationships, and be deeply rooted in Christ Jesus as we process the year we experienced, naming our grief and being reminded of the hope we have in Christ.
-Camp Onomia, Voyageurs Lutheran Ministry and Luther Crest Bible Camp are partnering with the NE MN Synod to offer this 3-day retreat at an affordable rate so high school youth and their adult leaders can be together safely.
+Camp Onomia and Voyageurs Lutheran Ministry are partnering with the NE MN Synod to offer this 3-day retreat at an affordable rate so high school youth and their adult leaders can be together safely.

 Dates: June 27-29, 2021.
 Cost: $100 per person.
 Ages: Youth in grades 8-12 in fall 2020.
 Adult leaders must be at least 21 years old at time of event.